-What We Will Discuss During Your Free Consultation
+What Will We Discuss During A Free Consultation?

 During an initial consultation, prospective clients will usually detail the events of an accident or another situation leading them to consider taking legal action.
 A representative from the law firm may ask them questions about what happened to help get a better understanding of their potential case.